Combined Stochastic and Robust Optimization for Electric Autonomous Mobility-on-Demand with Nested Benders Decomposition: Related Work

 Despite advances in scenario reduction, solving multi-stage stochastic programs (SPs) remains computationally challenging, particularly as the number of scenarios and the planning horizon increase.
 To address this, a wide range of decomposition techniques have been developed.
 The classical Benders decomposition method~\citep{benders1962partitioning} laid the foundation for solving mixed integer linear programs (MILPs) with complicating variables, and was extended into the L-shaped method ~\citep{vanslyke1969} for two-stage SPs.
 Subsequent work introduced regularized variants~\citep{ruszczynski1986regularized} and stochastic decomposition methods~\citep{higle1991stochastic,higle1994framework} inspired by stochastic quasi-gradient approaches~\citep{ermol1983stochastic} and stochastic approximation~\citep{robbins1951stochastic}.
 For multistage problems, nested Benders decomposition (NBD)~\citep{birge1985decomposition} and multistage stochastic decomposition~\citep{sen2014multistage} were developed to extend these ideas.
 A major advancement came with sampling-based methods such as stochastic dual dynamic programming (SDDP)~\citep{pereira1991multi}, and its subsequent enhancements~\citep{infanger1996multi,shapiro2011analysis}, as well as the stochastic dual dynamic integer programming (SDDiP) approach~\citep{zou2019sddip}.
 Alternative strategies include abridged nested Benders~\citep{donohue2006abridged} and cutting-plane or partial sampling methods~\citep{chen1999parallel}.
-Recent approaches like stochastic dynamic linear programming~\citep{ludkovski2021sdlp} further illustrate the diversity of solution strategies.
-SDDP and SDDiP are especially effective for convex or mixed-integer multistage problems but rely on the assumption of stagewise independence of uncertainties, which limits their ability to capture temporal correlations.
-This assumption is often violated in real-world applications such as EAMoD systems, where travel demand, energy consumption, and charger availability exhibit strong temporal dependencies.
-To address these challenges, we propose a tailored nested Benders decomposition method that leverages the problem structure and captures temporally correlated, multivariate uncertainties.
+SDDP and SDDiP are especially effective for convex or mixed-integer multistage problems but typically rely on the assumption of stagewise independence of the underlying uncertainty process, which facilitates cut sharing across nodes at the same stage and enables tractable backward recursion~\citep{shapiro2011analysis,vanackooij2017conditional}.
+While extensions exist that embed dependence via additional state variables, the stagewise independence assumption remains central to the classical framework.
+This assumption can be restrictive in real-world applications where uncertainties exhibit strong temporal correlations.
+In EAMoD systems, travel demand, energy consumption, and charger availability evolve with significant temporal dependence, violating the structural assumptions underlying standard SDDP-type methods and motivating alternative decomposition strategies that explicitly operate on temporally dependent scenario trees.